-This check can be enabled in config.yml by setting kamailio.proxy.loop_detection.enable: 'yes'.
-The system tolerates kamailio.proxy.loop_c loops within kamailio.proxy.loop_detection.expire seconds.
+This check can be enabled in config.yml by setting kamailio.proxy.loop_detection.enable: yes.
+The system tolerates kamailio.proxy.loop_detection.expire seconds.
 Higher occurrence of loops will be reported with a SIP 482 "Loop Detected" error message

-7.19 Invoices and Invoice Templates
+7.20 Invoices and Invoice Templates

-Content and vision of the invoices are customizable by invoice templates Section 7.19.3.
+Content and vision of the invoices are customizable by invoice templates.